Olivia5k/trans-hub/content/en/docs/Injection guide/_index.md

 linkTitle: "💉 Injection guide"
 weight: 5
 description: >
-  What does your user need to know to try your project?
 ---

 {{% pageinfo %}}
 This section concerns both transmasculine and transfeminine people, who use injections for their HRT.
 Injection is the most common route of administration for testosterone, whereas injections of estrogens  - since unavailable through prescription in many European countries including Sweden - is mostly used in the frame of DIY HRT.

-Testosterone is administered by Intramuscular injection; estrogens are given through both Intramuscular and Subcutaneous injections.
+Testosterone is administered by Intramuscular injections

+Estrogens are given through both Intramuscular and Subcutaneous injections.
 {{% /pageinfo %}}

 ### Syringes and needle business (size, gauges…) ###